wesleycasebeer/DBL/README.md

 ## Creating a Bot
 ### Initialization Block
 The beginning of your code should be the initialization block, where you add the token, process/application/client ID (they all mean the same thing), and guild ID.
 The initialization block is denoted simply by the word "init" followed by a colon, then a set of curly braces, with the initializers in between the statements.
-It should look like this:
 ```
 init:
 {